-Is Garage Ventilation Required?
+Residential Garage Ventilation Requirements

 As of the time of writing, ANSI/ASHRAE Standard 62.2 is the national consensus standard on residential ventilation in the United States.

-However, the EPA (Environmental Protection Agency) does recommend that residential attached garages use either a 100 cfm (ducted) or 80 cfm (un-ducted) fan to vent any toxic fumes directly to the outside. (pdf source)
+However, the EPA (Environmental Protection Agency) does recommend that residential attached and builtin garages use either a 100 cfm (ducted) or 80 cfm (un-ducted) fan to vent any toxic fumes directly to the outside. (pdf source)

 They all create toxic fumes that can build up to a dangerous level inside the garage.
-Worse yet, they could potentially seep from your garage into other parts of your home.
+Worse yet, they could seep from your garage into other parts of your home.

 Actively ventilating your garage can help fumes dissipate, keeping them away from your family and pets.

 The ASHRAE 62.2 recommends that the air in residential homes be circulated equivalent to 7.5 cfm per person plus 1 cfm per 100 square feet.

 Better Cooling in the Summer

-Similar to increasing air flow, adding ventilation to a garage can allow some of that built-up hot air to escape.
+Similar to increasing airflow, adding ventilation to a garage can allow some of that built-up hot air to escape.

 Why Your Garage Might Not Need Ventilation

-There’s less concern from toxic fumes or carbon monoxide with detached garages because there’s no way for the fumes to get to living areas.
+If you own a detached garage separate from your home, it may not require ventilation.
+There’s less concern about toxic fumes or carbon monoxide with detached garages because there’s no way for the fumes to get to living areas.

 Types of Garage Ventilation